 For more information, please visit our visa requirements page.

 You will have the option to pay in two instalments before the end of Term 1.
 The first instalment deadline is September, and the second is December.
 You can also pay in full when you start the programme.

 LBS offers several financing options to support your graduate studies, including merit funds and bursaries.
-Around 20% of the Early Careers class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.
+Around 20% of the Graduate Masters class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.